mmann1123/YouthMappersAcademy/10-Gender Perspectives.md

 - Cultures and attitudes that make women and gender nonconforming people feel unwelcome or out of place

 **Solution:**
--Few opportunities to engage with women and gender nonconforming STEM professionals
+Few opportunities to engage with women and gender nonconforming STEM professionals
 - A lack of women and gender nonconforming people studying and teaching STEM at the university level
 - Cultures and attitudes that make women and gender nonconforming people feel unwelcome or out of place